 At its 18th Meeting, in 2011, the Radiocommunication Advisory Group (RAG) established a Correspondence Group on ITU-R Strategic Plan.
 At its 19th Meeting, in 2012, the RAG concluded that the work of the Correspondence Group should continue.
 The RAG also held a face-to-face meeting of RAG participants and meetings of a drafting group in conjunction with the session of the RAG in 2013 to discuss issues related to the ITU-R Strategic Plan, 2016-2019.

+The RAG noted the draft budgets of the Union are now based on the results-based budget (RBB) format endorsed at the Plenipotentiary Conference and set forth in Resolution 151.
+The costs of the goals and objectives of each Sector are provided in line with the Strategic Plan for the Union.

 The RAG assumed that, in accordance with the ITU Convention (No. 62A), the 2013 session of Council will establish a Council Working Group (CWG) for the elaboration of the draft Strategic Plan for the period 2016-2019.
 This CWG is to draw on input from Member States, Sector Members, and from the Sector advisory groups.
-A coordinated draft new strategic plan must be endorsed by Council 2014, and be posted to the PP-14 website at least four months before PP-14 is convened.

 Based on this understanding and in view of the proposals and suggestions contained in Documents RAG13-1/13, 15 and 17 that were received by the 20th Meeting of the RAG, the RAG forwards its conclusions on this issue to the Council for its consideration.

-This document presents these conclusions according to the following general principles:
+This document presents these conclusions according to the following general elements:

 – Scope of the ITU-R Strategic Plan: the Plan should be designed for the entire Radiocommunication Sector and the parts related to the Radiocommunication Bureau (BR) should be clearly identified,